-The multi-billion dollar tender for the 126 Medium Multi Role Combat Aircraft (36 of the aircraft in April this year.
-Defence sources said that a letter was sent out to the six vendors shortlisted for the RFP, informing that the tender stands withdrawn.), for which was shortlisted in 2012, has been withdrawn by the government, after New delhi committed to buy only
+The multi-billion dollar tender for the 126 Medium Multi Role Combat Aircraft (MMRCA), for which Rafale was shortlisted in 2012, has been withdrawn by the government, after New delhi committed to buy only 36 of the aircraft in April this year.
+Defence sources said that a letter was sent out to the six vendors shortlisted for the RFP, informing that the tender stands withdrawn.

-“In the multi-vendor procurement case, theaircraft met all the performance characteristics stipulated in the RFP during the evaluation conducted by the n Air Force,” defence minister Manohar Parrikar said in a written reply to Rajya Sabha.
-In April Parrikar indicated that the over $20 billion tender has virtually been scrapped after the government decided to purchase 36 s under a government-to-government contract.
+“In the multi-vendor procurement case, the Rafale aircraft met all the performance characteristics stipulated in the RFP during the evaluation conducted by the Indian Air Force,” defence minister Manohar Parrikar said in a written reply to Rajya Sabha.
+In April Parrikar indicated that the over $20 billion MMRCA tender has virtually been scrapped after the government decided to purchase 36 Rafales under a government-to-government contract.